 Crabcakes, ribs, banana splits for S. Korea state dinner

-First lady Jill Biden and her team previewed the food and decor on Monday.
+First lady Jill Biden and her team previewed the menu and decor on Monday.

+Biden said her mother taught her that setting a table can be an “act of love” and she learned from her husband, President Joe Biden, that “all politics is personal.”

+“We hope to bring those two ideas together as we welcome the President and Mrs. Kim, honoring the 70 years of our alliances with symbols and moments of beauty that reflect both our countries,” the first lady said, speaking of President Yoon Suk Yeol and Mrs. Kim Keon Hee.

-Some 200 guests are expected for the state dinner, which will be held in the East Room, the largest room in the executive mansion.
-Guests will move down the hallway to the State Dining Room for after-dinner entertainment by a trio of Broadway stars.
+Some 200 guests are expected at Wednesday’s glamorous black-tie dinner, which will be held in the East Room, the largest room in the executive mansion.
+Guests will move down the hallway to the State Dining Room to be entertained after dinner by a trio of Broadway stars: Norm Lewis, Lea Salonga and Jessica Vosk.

-Round and oblong tables will be decorated by towering 6-foot-tall arrangements of flower cherry blossom branches, along with pink orchids and peonies.

-Edward Lee, a Korean American celebrity chef who was invited by the first lady to help with the event, specializes in preparing American food with Korean influences.
+Jill Biden enlisted Korean American celebrity chef Edward Lee to add his special flair to the meal.
+Lee’s specialty is the intersection of American cuisine with Korean flavors.

-“I wanted to showcase the best of American cuisine merged with a touch of Korean flavors,” Lee said.
+“Chef Lee creates meals that are both familiar and surprising,” she said.
+“A fusion of different worlds that finds a perfect balance.”

-The crabcake features an updated coleslaw of cabbage, kohlrabi, fennel and cucumber topped with a vinaigrette made using gochujang, a red chili paste.
-The braised beef short ribs are topped with sorghum-glazed carrots and is served on a dollop of grits made with butter beans.
+The crabcake appetizer features what Lee described as an updated coleslaw of cabbage, kohlrabi, fennel and cucumber topped with a vinaigrette made using gochujang, a red chili paste, and a small bowl of yellow squash soup.
+The main course, braised beef short ribs topped with sorghum-glazed carrots are served atop a dollop of grits made from butter beans instead of dried corn.

-Dessert is the deconstructed version of an American classic: lemon bar ice cream, fresh berries, mint ginger snap cookie crumble, drizzled with a caramel sauce infused with doenjang, a fermented soybean paste.
+Dessert is the deconstructed version of a banana split, an American classic, featuring lemon bar ice cream, caramelized bananas, fresh berries and mint ginger snap cookie crumble drizzled with a caramel sauce infused with doenjang, a fermented soybean paste.

+“We really wanted to do spring, something that’s fresh,” said Lee, who was born in Brooklyn, New York, and made his home in Louisville, Kentucky.

+“I’ve wanted to take some of my favorite American foods and just, just tinker with it a little bit, and this is also how I cook in my restaurants.
+Just add a little bit of Korean touches to it,” Lee added.
+“It’s not traditional Korean food but just gives you a little hint of Korean flavors.”

 By DARLENE SUPERVILLE